Vaccines Have the Power to Protect

 - “These shots are very important to protect them from serious diseases.”

-- “I believe in vaccines so strongly that I vaccinate my own children on schedule.”
+- “I believe in vaccines so strongly that I vaccinate my own children on time.”

-Engage in honest conversations so you can learn about the cultural nuances of the diverse patients in your care.
+Engage in open and honest conversations so you can learn about the cultural nuances of the diverse patients in your care.

-- Ask parents or caregivers if they understand the language you are using to explain the benefits of vaccines and listen attentively.
+- When explaining vaccine benefits, ask parents and caregivers if they understand the language being used and listen attentively.

-- Use language that allows parents and caregivers to become more knowledgeable about the importance of vaccinations, well-child visits, and how to help their children live healthier and thriving lives.
+- Encourage parents and caregivers to learn about the significance of vaccinations, well-child visits, and ways to promote healthy and thriving lives for their children by using accessible language.

 Be a Champion for children’s health during National Infant Immunization Week (NIIW).

-- Make this year’s priority to ensure that the families you see feel welcome and safe to ask questions and share their concerns about vaccinations.
+- This year, focus on making sure that the families you work with feel comfortable and secure enough to ask any questions and express concerns about vaccinations.

-- Reach out to any parents and caregivers who may have missed or delayed their routine child visits and vaccinations — and encourage them to schedule these important appointments right away.
+- Reach out to any parents or caregivers who may have missed or delayed their child’s routine visits and vaccinations.
+Urge them to schedule these critical appointments as soon as possible.

 Are you a provider who wants to share timely reminders about immunizations with families?
-Check out this resource from the Illinois Chapter of the American Academy of Pediatrics to find useful resources for social media, websites, and newsletters!
+Check out the #CallYourPediatrician Campaign Toolkit from the American Academy of Pediatrics to find useful resources for social media, websites, and newsletters!